yaegassy/coc-intelephense/README.md

 ## [Experimental] Inlay Hints (Client Base)

-"Inlay Hints" does not work with "Vim8" due to `coc.nvim` specifications.

 - `inlineParametersInlayHintsFeature` | [DEMO](https://github.com/yaegassy/coc-intelephense/pull/41#issue-1270432446)
   - By default, this feature is disabled
   - Set `"intelephense.client.disableInlayHints"` to `false` to use the feature.